justinburnette/screenshot-to-applenotes/README.md

 <img width="775" height="555" alt="image" src="https://github.com/user-attachments/assets/c920e26a-6213-4821-807a-059ddfcf2016" />

+## If you need help, you could use your favorite AI tool and copy and paste this webpage and ask it how to install and use this tool.

 ## Requirements

-- A Mac signed into iCloud with Notes syncing on (Notes > Settings > Accounts).
+- A Mac.
 Notes are always created in the account literally named "iCloud".
 - Xcode Command Line Tools, for the `swiftc` compiler:
   ```
   xcode-select --install